 The hockey stick effect is characterized by a sharp rise or fall of data points after a long flat period.
 It is illustrated using the graphical shape of a line chart that resembles a hockey stick.
-The hockey stick chart illustrates that urgent action may be required to understand the phenomenon or find a solution for the drastic shifts in data points.
+The hockey stick chart formation illustrates that urgent action may be required to understand a phenomenon or find a solution for the drastic shift in data points.

-A hockey stick chart comprises a blade, a sharp curve, and a long shaft.
+A hockey stick comprises a blade, a sharp curve, and a long shaft.
 The curve starts at a low-activity level on the X-axis for a short period of time.
-Then, there is a sudden bend followed by a long rise but with a steep curve.
+Then, there is a sudden bend followed by a long rise with a steep curve.

-When a hockey stick effect occurs, the majority of revenues of a company are concentrated in the last quarter of a period (either week, month, quarter or year).
+When a hockey stick effect occurs, the majority of revenues of a company are concentrated in the last part of a period (either week, month, quarter or year).
 The unbalanced sales performance results in the following effects on a company: